 For example, I was able to see one particular star that I’d never paid attention to before, but it turned out it’s the most blinking star in our galaxy.
 It’s called Sirius and it appears to twinkle the most because it’s pretty close to Earth, making it one of the brightest stars, combined with our atmosphere bending the light from it.

 Let’s not forget about simply letting your hair down and enjoying your time in paradise.
-I had a blast eating the best fresh food out there, floating on my unicorn, and simply
+I had a blast eating the best fresh food out there and floating on my unicorn.

-During my stay in the Maldives I stayed at:
+During my Stay in the Maldives Alone I Stayed at: